daniellavoie/kafka-topic-updater/README.md

 ## Pre-requisite

 * Java > 1.8
-* Access to a Kafka bootstrap server (one is provided with docker-compose through the (run-kafka.sh)[run-kafka.sh] script.
+* Access to a Kafka bootstrap server (one is provided with docker-compose through the [run-kafka.sh](run-kafka.sh) script.
 * Administrative permissions if the ACL are enabled on the Kafka cluster (pre-configured with provided docker-compose).

 ### Build

-This project is packaged with the (Maven Wrapper)[https://github.com/takari/maven-wrapper].
+This project is packaged with the [Maven Wrapper](https://github.com/takari/maven-wrapper).
 It can be build  using `./mvw` or `mvn.bat` commands.

 ```
 ./mvnw clean package